symbol/symbol-docs/source/guides/exchanges/exchange-integration.rst

 The procedure, which is common in blockchains which do not support finalization, is to **wait for a few blocks** to be validated (added to the blockchain) before accepting a transaction.

 The amount of blocks to wait for depends on the risk one wants to accept.
-The recommendation for Symbol is **20 blocks** (about 10 minutes, regardless of network conditions).
+The recommendation for Symbol is **20 blocks** (about 10 minutes, regardless of network conditions, because Finalization will almost always happen during this time).

 .. topic:: In summary